[Updated on December 15, 2020 with the latest rates.]

 Selecting investments to match your time horizon is arguably the #1 rule in investing.
-If you have a long time horizon, you can invest more in volatile investments with a better long-term expected return.
-If you only have a short time horizon, you can only afford to invest in stable, lower return instruments.
+If you have a long time horizon, you can invest more in risky investments with a better long-term expected return.
+If you only have a short time horizon, you can only afford to invest in more stable instruments with a lower expected return.

-With over half in intermediate-term bonds, this doesn’t look like a good match for money that will be needed very soon.
-When you need 1/4 of your money in one year, another 1/4 in two years, another 1/4 in three years, and a final 1/4 in four years, on average your money is only invested for 2-1/2 years.
+With 21% in stocks and over half in intermediate-term bonds, some investors may think this is too aggressive for money that will be needed soon.
+When you need 1/4 of your money in one year, another 1/4 in two years, another 1/4 in three years, and the final 1/4 in four years, on average your money is only invested for 2-1/2 years.
 Some investors prefer to invest money that will be needed in such a short time frame in principal-guaranteed options.

 Many 529 plans offer a money market fund option.
-You can choose the money market fund for stable principal but sitting in money market for up to 4 years feels a bit of a waste.
-Are there something in between, something that can give you slightly better returns than money market but have less risk than bond funds?
+You can choose the money market fund for the stable principal but sitting in the money market for up to four years feels a bit of a waste.
+Is there something in between, something that gives you slightly better returns than the money market but has less risk than bond funds?

 Only some 529 plans offer CDs and stable value funds.
 They strike that happy medium between risks and returns for students who are close to going to college or who are already in college.